rsbertolini/Amazon_Vine_Analysis/README.md

 Because our Vine review subset was less than 1% of our total reviews, an additional analysis we could use is to look at a greater percentage of Vine reviews.
 Our subset was limited to those reviews that were deemed most helpful and this seemed to have particularly limited the Vine reviews.
-The number of Vine reviews in the total subset was 248 but we only used 35 of the ones deemed most helpful.
+The number of Vine reviews in the total subset was 248 but we only used 35 of the ones deemed most helpful for this analysis.